Getting through fear is a skill that anyone can learn.

 22. Your Story.
 We all tell ourselves a story about our fear.
 If I’m afraid that no one will like my writing, I tell myself a story (in my head) about how I’ll fail horribly, people will laugh at me, or even worse, no one will read what I have to say.
 What’s your story?

 23. Release Control.
 We want to learn how to control fear.
 We want predictability, even though it’s impossible to get.
 Where we don’t have control, we experience fear.
 But is it possible to ever have control?
-Even if you can swim, you can drown.
 A professional guitar player can still make mistakes and ruin a gig.
 Give up the illusion of control, and you’re free to focus on what matters.
 Sometimes nothing seems to be happening in life, but we can’t see everything that’s going on.
 There are times when we have to release control and trust life.
 We do what we can with what we have, but then we relax.

 24. Help.
 Be kind to others.
 If you’re shy, focus on helping people instead of being self-conscious about how you look or sound when you talk.
-Flip it to other people and make yourself feel good.
-This is similar to #16.
+Flip it to other people and see how you can be of service.

 26. Model.
 I’m not talking about modeling clothes here.
 I’m talking about finding someone who had the fear you have, but managed to transcend it.
 Get in touch with them, ask them how they did it, and see if it works for you.

 27. Pray.
 Consider praying for guidance on how to start overcoming your specific fear.
 Prayer is similar to meditation.
 In the end, it doesn’t matter what you choose, as long as it works for you.